jasonbeitler/KeePassX_Script/README.md

 This is just a very simple script to open multiple KeePassX DB's.
 <BR>
 <BR>
 Note in KeePassX 2 there is no real need for this as you can open multiple DB's.
-However there could be an instance where you need to open a DB in a seperate instance.
+However there could be a circumstance where you need to open a DB in a seperate instance.
 That is where this script comes in handy.
 <BR>
 <BR>
 **Works on**